-When Doug Young (r) was diagnosed with a life-threatening blood cancer, only a stem cell transplant could save his life.
+When Doug Young (above, right) was diagnosed with a life-threatening blood cancer, only a stem cell transplant could save his life.
 Fortunately his matching donor, Timothy Hahn, had joined the registry only weeks before and was his perfect match.
 Nearly 100 diseases can be cured by a stem cell transplant, including leukemia, lymphoma, sickle cell disease, and inherited immune disorders.
 Read Doug and Tim's story.

+None.
 There are no costs associated with donating.
 While you may need to travel to the collection center, Gift of Life will arrange travel and hotel, as well as provide a per diem allowance for meals.

 Where lost wages are an obstacle to donation, we try to do our best to ensure that a donor will be able to be available to donate, on a case-by-case basis.

 Some states require certain employers to offer either paid or unpaid leave for donors; check regulations in your state.
 Most workplaces are excited and responsive when they learn one of their employees has the opportunity to save a life, and some have a policy to give special PTO time to donors.
 Others allow fellow employees to give some amount of PTO time to their colleague.

 There are many workplaces who host donor recruitment drives to show support for employees who join the registry, so if you’d like to “Swab At Your Job,” just let us know.

 You don’t have to pay to be a donor, and you can’t be paid to donate either, but the experience is much bigger than all that.
 Just listen to what our marrow and blood stem cell donors have to say.
 Click on their names to read their stories.